garrandall/popular-music-data/tracks/party-chris-brown-usher-gucci-mane.md

 Pulled up on your bitch, tell your man I'm sorry Hundred on my wrist, jumpin' out the 'rari
-Ooh, she hit the splits, she know how to party
+Oh she hit the splits, she know how to party
 When I'm with my clique, we know how to party
 How to party, yeah, we know how to party
 How to party, yeah, we know how to party